Adina Pintilie: Career

-Most recognized for her “touch me not” film released in 2018.
+In 2018, Pintilie got Golden Bear and GFWW awards for her “Touch me not” film.
 The film is an experiment in fiction and film that confronts people's biases about intimacy.
-It is described to be a large therapy session in which you serve as the therapist for three separate patients who are dealing with challenges connected to intimacy and human connection.
+It is described to be a large therapy session, in which you serve as the therapist for three separate patients who are dealing with challenges connected to intimacy and human connection.
 The movie illustrates the relationships people have with their own bodies, highlighting that most people experience shame within themselves at some point in time.
 Trying to convey the message that bodies are beautiful and they are gifts to embrace rather than be ashamed of.
 Receiving lots of backlash on it for its scenes of nudity and intimacy.
 Adina Pintilie's honest study of intimacy and sexuality, billed as the most contentious Berlinale Golden Bear in history, persuades the audience to join in its exploratory storyline.
 It is a unique way to interact with the views with the actors and truly engage with the storyline.

 This is only one of several pieces she has published over her cinematic career.
 "Touch me not" has allowed Adina to be recognized for her work globally.
 This occurred in the beginning of Adina's cinematic career, which has motivated her to create countless other pieces that have become known.
 She has composed nine other pieces of work that are listed below.
 She is still very active in her career, hoping to create more remarkable work.